Skip to article frontmatterSkip to article content

 In the upper-right corner of any page, select +, then click New repository.

-Use my-project as the repository name, and select Private.
+Use my-project as the repository name, and select Public.
 You can also add a description if you want.
 Do not initialize the repository with a README, .gitignore, or license, as we will do that later.

 Click Create repository.